Self-clocking signal: Implementations

-Most of these codes can be seen as a kind of Run Length Limited code.
+Most of these codes can be seen as a kind of run-length limited (RLL) code.
 Those constraints on "runs" of zeros and "runs" of ones ensure that transitions occur often enough to keep the receiver synchronized.

 Such self-clocking signals can be decoded correctly into a stream of bits without bit slip.
 To further decode that stream of bits and decide which bit is the first bit of a byte, often a self-synchronizing code is used.

 Analog examples

 Amplitude modulation – modulating a signal $M(t)$ by changing the amplitude of a carrier wave, as in:

 is self-clocking, as the zero crossings serve as a clock pulse.

 One may consider this clock pulse redundant information, or at least a wasteful use of channel capacity, and duplex the channel by varying the phase, as in polar modulation, or adding another signal that is 90° out of phase (a sine wave), as in quadrature modulation.
 The result is to send twice as many signals over the channel, at the cost of losing the clock, and thus suffering signal degradation in case of clock drift (the analog equivalent of bit drift).

 This demonstrates how encoding clocking or synchronization in a code costs channel capacity, and illustrates the trade-off.